rfbergeron/bompiler/IDEAS.md

 very readable, but that's fine because my brain garbage needs to go somewhere, and that somewhere can't be my design document like it was before

+## Tempering expectations
+A couple of non-goals:
+- Full standards compliance: I will relax the standard if it makes the implementation simpler without introducing ambiguity; accepting code that a standards compliant compiler would complain about isn't a big deal.
+- Floating point: Floating point arithmetic is a secondary concern.
+- Preprocessor: I do not plan to implement a preprocessor.
+- Lexing/Parsing: the compiler uses Flex and Bison.
+It does not implement its own lexer and parser.
+- Assembler: The compiler will not include an assembler.

 ## Things to hold off on
 There are a few features that seem difficult to implement, not important for the purpose of achieving self-hosting, or both.
 These include: